 5. Where can I find my 1098-T?

 You can access your 1098-T form at myFinances –> EBill/EPay section of your my.uchicago account.
 1098-T forms are issued to students who have an ITIN/SSN on file with the University as of 1/31/2023.
-If you believe you should have received a 1098-T form for the 2022 tax year, please contact the Bursar’s Office directly via Service Now.
+If you believe you should have received a 1098-T form for the 2022 tax year – or have questions about what is reported in your 1098-T – please contact the Bursar’s Office directly via Service Now.

 TAX INFORMATION FOR INTERNATIONAL STUDENTS